mauricioferragut/ETL_Analysis_Visualization_Project/README.md

 # ETL_Analysis_Visualization_Project
 This project displays the Extract, Transform, Load (ETL) process, and subsequent data analysis.
+The project uses the Monthly Retail Trade Survey (MRTS) dataset, a government created dataset which describes retail economic activity in the US.
+Once the data went through ETL, queries were made in SQL using Python code to analyze trends and visualize the results.
+Analyses performed include Trends, Percent Change, and Rolling Time Windows.